brooklyncentral/baas-usergrid/README.md

 Congratulations!
 You have successfully launched Apache Usergrid

-To stop the application, select the Usergrid application in the application list, click on the _Effectors_ tab, select _Stop_ and click _Invoke_
+To stop the application, select the Usergrid application in the application list, click on the _Effectors_ tab, select _Stop_, and click _Invoke_

 You can also deploy Usergrid to a load-balanced Tomcat cluster and Cassandra cluster by choosing the _Usergrid clustered